Age Spots and Liver Spots Treatment

 Mesopeels

 Mesopeels are chemical peels specifically designed to treat hyperpigmentation in sensitive areas.
 The Mesopeel works like other chemical peels to gently exfoliate the skin, removing dead skin cells and creating new collagen for rejuvenated skin.
-Unlike the Cosmelan peel, which is left on the skin for several hours, Mesopeels are left on for a matter of minutes before being removed, and the amount of time applied varies depending on the treatment area.
+Unlike the Cosmelan peel, which is left on the skin for several hours, Mesopeels are left on for a matter of minutes before being removed, and the duration of application varies depending on the treatment area.
 Mesopeels can be applied to many areas, including the face, neck, chest, back, arms, and hands.
 Patients sensitive to the Cosmelan peel can easily tolerate Mesopeels, as its formulation is much gentler on the skin.
 Typically, four to six treatments are necessary to achieve the best results.
 There is no downtime, and patients can resume their daily activities immediately following the procedure.
 Following the Mesopeel procedure, Dr. Green may also prescribe lotions and creams from her MGSKINLABS, Inc. line of products for the best and lasting results.

 Microneedling to eliminate liver spots